a-bisol/SOFE48480_Group11/README.md

 # PyHide

-`PiHide` allows users to quickly encode and decode hidden messages into images using various optional encryption algorithms.
+`PyHide` allows users to quickly encode and decode hidden messages into images using various optional encryption algorithms.

 # Table of Contents
   * [Requirements](#requirements)